sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

 * All classes, functions, and variables are documented so that you know what you need to be changed.
 * The project includes a `.pot` file as a starting point for internationalization.
 * Separation of concern between Model, View & Controller.
+* With the appropriate usage of router, plugin's footprint can be kept low.

 ## Recommended Tools

 ### i18n Tools

-The WordPress Plugin Boilerplate uses a variable to store the text domain used when internationalizing strings throughout the Boilerplate.
+MVC Plugin Boilerplate for WordPress uses a variable to store the text domain used when internationalizing strings throughout the Boilerplate.
 To take advantage of this method, there are tools that are recommended for providing correct, translatable files:

 * [Poedit](http://www.poedit.net/)
 * [makepot](http://i18n.svn.wordpress.org/tools/trunk/)